corymosiman12/ARPA-E-Sensor/server/README.md

 # Intro
 This page is meant to describe the process for getting sensor hubs configured with necessary packages and dependencies.

-1. The pi must be running the `stretch` OS (didn't work when I tried on `jessie`).
+The pi must be running the `stretch` OS (didn't work when I tried on `jessie`).
 Type `$ cat /etc/os-release` to check OS version.
 If not, follow the guide [here](https://www.raspberrypi.org/documentation/installation/noobs.md).

-2. Enable camera and other peripherals.
-Run `$ sudo raspi-config`, then go to `Interfacing Options` and enable: <br \>
-    - Camera
-    - SPI
-    - I2C
-    - SSH
-3. For the most part, this wiki will follow the install [here](https://www.linux-projects.org/uv4l/installation/).
+For the most part, this wiki will follow the install [here](https://www.linux-projects.org/uv4l/installation/).
 I have condensed it to only the commands we need below.
 This will require an internet connection on the pi.

 # First Steps
-When installing Raspbian for the first time make sure to select US Keyboard setup.
+When installing Raspbian for the first time make sure to select `US Keyboard setup`.

 When prompted change the pi password to `arpa-e`

 On first log-on, initially connect to the `IBR600B-3f4` WiFi network.
 Then for the remainder of the steps connect to the UCB Wireless network.
 Instructions at the end for setting preferred network.
+NOTE: After each reboot you will have to reset the wifi network to UCB Wireless.

+Enable camera and other peripherals.
+Run `$ sudo raspi-config`, then go to `Interfacing Options` and enable: <br \>
+    - Camera
+    - SPI
+    - I2C
+    - SSH

 ## If need to reset time/date:
 Run `$ date` at cmd line, and if it says old date, run: `$ timedatectl`,  then run `$ date` again.